 IRS Form 941, Employer’s Quarterly Federal Tax Return, is used by an employer to report federal income tax withheld from employees (including withholding on sick pay and supplemental unemployment benefits) plus the employer’s and employees’ share of social security and Medicare tax.
 It must be filed each quarter.
 The amount of taxes reported during the lookback period determines which schedule an employer must use to deposit their tax liability and how often those deposits are made.
 In this post we’ll take a closer look at the lookback period and deposit schedules.

 Taxes in the lookback period are considered to be zero for a new employer.

 There is a different lookback period if an employer filed a Form 944, Employer’s Annual Federal Tax Return, in the current year or in either of the previous two years.
 This is because this employer had tax liabilities of $1,000 or less and so was permitted to file and pay these taxes once a year instead of quarterly.

 An employer is a monthly schedule depositor if they reported $50,000 or less in taxes during the lookback period.
 Again, the lookback period is the past 4 quarters ending June 30.
 In general, monthly deposits of employment taxes are due by the 15th of the following month.
 For example, taxes on January payments are due February 15.
-Deposit dates are not to be confused with form filing dates (which are generally the last day of the month following the end of a quarter.
+Again, deposit dates are not to be confused with form filing dates, which are generally the last day of the month following the end of a quarter.
 For example, the form filing date for the first quarter, which ends on March 31, is April 30.

 An employer is a semiweekly schedule depositor if they reported more than $50,000 in taxes during the lookback period.